arpethel/riperecipes/riperecipes/README.md

 # Riperecipes

-RipeRecipes is a simple CLI gem to get recipe ingredients from AllRecipes.com for select meals.
+riperecipes is a simple CLI gem to get recipe ingredients from AllRecipes.com for select meals.
+This gem pulls data from the "Most Made Today" section of five different cuisines: Asian, Indian, Italian, Mexican and Southern.

 ## Installation